Suranne Jones

-Sarah Anne Akers (née Jones; born 27 August 1978), known professionally as Suranne Jones, is an English actress and producer.
-She rose to prominence as Karen McDonald in Coronation Street between 2000 to 2004.
-Upon leaving, she furthered her television career in drama series including Vincent (2005–2006), Strictly Confidential (2006) and Harley Street (2008).
-Her portrayal of convicted murderer Ruth Slater in the mini-series Unforgiven (2009) received acclaim.
+Sarah Ann Akers (née Jones; born 27 August 1978), known professionally as Suranne Jones, is an English actress and producer.
+Known for her numerous collaborations with screenwriter Sally Wainwright, she rose to prominence playing Karen McDonald on ITV's Coronation Street between 2000 and 2004.
+Upon leaving, she furthered her television career in drama series such as Vincent (2005–2006), Strictly Confidential (2006), Harley Street (2008), Unforgiven (2009), and Hostage (2025).

-Between 2011 and 2016, Jones starred as Detective Rachel Bailey in the police procedural Scott & Bailey, her second collaboration with screenwriter Sally Wainwright after Unforgiven.
-She garnered further attention for her roles in Single Father, Five Days (both 2010) and The Crimson Field (2014), as well as stage work, including productions of A Few Good Men (2005), Blithe Spirit (2009), Top Girls (2011), Beautiful Thing (2013) and Orlando (2014).

-For her portrayal of Gemma Foster, a successful GP who suffers personal betrayal, in Doctor Foster (2015–2017), Jones won several awards, including a Broadcasting Press Guild award and the BAFTA TV Award for Best Actress in 2016.
-Following the conclusion of Doctor Foster, Jones returned to theatre, starring in a production of Frozen for which she received favourable notices.
-On television, Jones has starred in Save Me (2018), Vigil (2021) and Gentleman Jack (2019–present), the latter her fourth collaboration with Wainwright.
+Jones starred as Detective Rachel Bailey in the police procedural Scott & Bailey (2011–2016), and garnered further attention with headline roles in Single Father, Five Days (both 2010), A Touch of Cloth (2012–2014), and The Crimson Field (2014).
+For her portrayal of Gemma Foster—a GP who suffers personal betrayal—in Doctor Foster (2015–2017), Jones received several awards, including the 2016 British Academy Television Award for Best Actress.
+Subsequent credits include Save Me (2018), Vigil (2021–present), and Gentleman Jack (2019–2022).
+For the latter, on which she served as executive producer, Jones was again nominated for the BAFTA TV Award for Best Actress.

+On stage, Jones has appeared in productions of A Few Good Men (2005), Blithe Spirit (2009), Top Girls (2011), Beautiful Thing (2013), Orlando (2014), and Frozen (2018).

 Early life

-Jones was born Sarah Anne Jones in Chadderton, Greater Manchester, on 27 August 1978.
-She has an older brother named Gary.
-Jones was brought up as a Catholic; her priest suggested to her father she be christened Sarah Anne instead of Suranne, her great-grandmother's name, as Suranne was not "a proper name".
+Jones was born Sarah Ann Jones in Chadderton, Greater Manchester, on 27 August 1978.
+She has an older brother named Gary, born in 1975.
+Jones was raised Catholic; her priest suggested to her father she be christened Sarah Ann(e) instead of Suranne, her great-grandmother's name, as Suranne was not "a proper name".

 She grew up in a house on Foxdenton Lane, surrounded by two farms and their fields and commented that one of her earliest memories is of "cows looking in the window as we ate our tea".
 As a child she was talkative, and later recounted that her priest would tell her, "I'm praying you can concentrate just a bit more".
-Jones suffers from carpophobia, a fear of wrists, which she believes possibly developed from viewing imagery of Christ's crucifixion and stigmata as a child.

 Jones was educated at Cardinal Langley Roman Catholic High School in Middleton.
 Talking of her childhood, she commented, "I think I always wanted to be different and felt very stifled at school".
 She also said, "I was bullied at school and I let that get hold of me and withdrew into myself — I regret letting that happen."
-She became a member of the Oldham Theatre Workshop and completed a BTEC National Diploma in Performing Arts at the Manchester School of Acting, which she felt "[wasn't] quite the same as drama school".
+She became a member of the Oldham Theatre Workshop and completed a BTEC National Diploma in Performing Arts, which she felt "[wasn't] quite the same as drama school".